SundaySky's personalised videos boost sales threefold

 Besides AT&T, SundaySky's clients include Orange, Office Depot, AIG, Turkcell, eBay, Lenovo, Sears and Verizon.

-Another use of the videos is advertising based on a customer's behavior while shopping on a company's website.
+Another use of the videos is advertising based on a customer's behaviour while shopping on a company's website.

 For example, if someone looks at a printer on Office Depot's website but does not buy it and a few days later watches a video on YouTube, SundaySky's software will bid to show the user an ad.
 If SundaySky's bid is accepted by an ad exchange it will show the user an ad for the printer with a promotional offer and an Office Depot brand message.